ZXVentures/ze-analysis-cases/README.md

 We hope you are eager to take one of our analysis cases and show us your amazing analysis. :) We

-*Choose the analysis case you have agreed to do with your contact at Zé:*
+Choose the case you have agreed to analyze with your contact at Zé:

 - [Order Rating Problem Case](order-rating/order-rating-problem-case.md)